melonproject-archive/documentation/chapters/registry.md

 This public view function returns a boolean indicating whether the address provided is a FundFactory.
 The function check the existence of the `_who` address in the `versionInformation` mapping.
 Note that Version inherits FundFactory.
 &nbsp;

-`function registerFund(address _fund, address _owner, string _name)`
+`function registerFund(address _fund, address _owner, string _name) external only_version`

-This public function ensures that `msg.sender` is a Version, as only Versions can register funds.
+This external function ensures that `msg.sender` is a Version, as only Versions can register funds.
 The function requires that the fund name is valid.
 The function then adds an entry to the `fundsToVersions` mapping, associating `_fund` to `msg.sender`, i.e. the Version address.
-Finally, the function adds an entry to the `fundNameHashToOwner` mapping, associating the keccak256 hash of the fund name to the `owner` address.
 &nbsp;

 `function isValidFundName(string _name) public view returns (bool)`